occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 If you define your behavior like this it'll be really easy to test (and also to compose using normal function composition techniques).
 There are no side-effects
 (such as publishing events) which also allows for easier testing and [local reasoning](https://www.inner-product.com/posts/fp-what-and-why/).

 But where are our commands!?
-In this example we've decided to represent them as functions!
+In this example we've decided to represent them as functions.
 I.e. the "command" is modeled as simple function, e.g. `startNewGame`!
 But wait, how can I dispatch commands to this function?
-Don't I need to create some custom, problem specific, middleware mumbo-jumbo to achieve this?
-The answer is.... 🥁 no!
 Just create or copy a generic `ApplicationService` class like the one below if you're using an object-oriented approach:

 {% include macros/applicationservice/generic-oo-application-service.md %}